Page loading ... Please wait.

 Printer Friendly Page

 The 1970s was a time when any baked good that contained a vegetable, and used oil instead of butter, was considered healthy.
-This trend made quick breads like Zucchini and Pumpkin, as well Carrot Cake, very popular.
+This trend made Zucchini Bread, as well as Carrot Cake, very popular.
+And true to its name, Zucchini Bread does contain grated zucchini, as well as grated apple.
+Both of these ingredients, along with oil, give the Zucchini Bread a wonderfully moist texture.
+Add to that chopped nuts, dried coconut, ground cinnamon and nutmeg, and it's easy to see why this quick bread has stood the test of time.

 Jean Anderson tells us in her 'The American Century Cookbook' that Zucchini Bread first became popular in the 1960s.
-Zucchini, also known as a courgette, has a smooth dark green skin that is not removed before grating as we want to see its pretty shreds of green running through the bread.
-The flavor of zucchini is often described as 'delicate' which means it will add little flavor to a dish, but what it lacks in flavor it more than makes up for with its lovely moist texture.
+Zucchini, also known as a courgette, has a smooth dark green skin that isn't removed before grating as we want to see its pretty shreds of green running through the bread.
+The flavor of zucchini is often described as 'delicate' which means it does not add a lot of flavor to a dish.
+However, what it lacks in flavor it more than makes up for with its moist texture.
 This recipe is slightly different from most in that we also add grated apple.
-I like to use Granny Smith apples but you can use any firm textured apple that you like.
-This bread batter can be made quickly so if you have a bounty of zucchini from your garden you may want to make a few extra loaves and freeze them for later.
-This bread is very tasty plain, but like a carrot cake, you may want to try it with a cream cheese frosting (a recipe is included).
+I like to use a firm textured apple, like Granny Smith.
+This batter can be made fairly quickly so if you have a bounty of zucchini from your garden you may want to make a few extra loaves and freeze them.
+This bread is very tasty plain, but like a carrot cake, you may want to try it with the cream cheese frosting.

-Preheat oven to 350 degrees F (180 degrees C) and place rack in center of oven.
-Grease (or spray with a nonstick vegetable spray) a 9 x 5 x 3 inch (23 x 13 x 8 cm) loaf pan.
-Set aside.
+Zucchini Bread: Preheat your oven to 350 degrees F (180 degrees C) and place rack in center of oven.
+Butter (or spray with a nonstick vegetable spray) a 9 x 5 x 3 inch (23 x 13 x 8 cm) loaf pan and then line the bottom of the pan with parchment paper.

 Toast the pecans or walnuts for about 8 minutes or until lightly browned and fragrant.
 Let cool and then chop coarsely.

-In a large bowl whisk together the flour, baking soda, baking powder, salt, ground cinnamon, and nutmeg.
-Set aside.
+In a large bowl, whisk together the flour, baking soda, baking powder, salt, ground cinnamon, and nutmeg.

-In the bowl of your electric mixer (or with a hand mixer), beat the oil, sugar, eggs, and vanilla extract until well blended (about 2 minutes).
+In the bowl of your electric stand mixer, fitted with the paddle attachment (or with a hand mixer), beat the oil, sugar, eggs, and vanilla extract until well blended (about 1 minute).
 Beat in the grated zucchini and apple.
 Add the flour mixture, beating just until combined.
 Then fold in the nuts and coconut.
-Scrape the batter into the prepared pan and bake until the bread has risen and a toothpick inserted in the center comes out clean, about 50 to 60 minutes.
-Place on a wire rack to cool and then remove the bread from the pan.
-Frost with cream cheese icing, if desired.
+Scrape the batter into the prepared pan, smoothing the top with the back of a spoon or offset spatula.
+Bake until the bread has risen and a toothpick inserted into the center comes out clean, about 60 to 65 minutes.
+Place on a wire rack to cool for about 15 minutes and then remove the bread from the pan.
+If desired, frost with cream cheese icing.
 Well wrapped, this bread will keep for several days at room temperature (if unfrosted) or for several days in the refrigerator (if frosted).
+This bread can be frozen.

 Makes one - 9 x 5 x 3 inch loaf.